tari-project/rfcs/src/RFC-0201_TariScript.md

 }
 ```

-The `script_signature` is signed with a [commitment and public key representation proof](https://github.com/tari-project/tari-crypto/pull/131) using a combination of the output commitment
+The `script_signature` is a [commitment and public key signature] using a combination of the output commitment
 private values \\( (v\_i \\, , \\, k\_i )\\) and [script private key] \\(k\_{Si}\\) to prove ownership thereof.
 It
 signs the script, the script input, [script public key] and the commitment.